zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 			- The other end is those that are really **high consideration purchases**, where trust is paramount. *If you are going to choose an investment bank to make you go public, you don't want a no-name organization.
 You want the strong, branded, trustworthy service.*
 			- The same goes for **enterprise software** where building a thoughtful brand that's trusted and well-known is critical for the success of that organization.
 	- ## Embedding
-		- So what **embedding** is, is it's deeply integrating your product or service into another customer's operations.
-So it's deeply wound into that and bound into that organization, making it very hard to remove, thus increasing the switching costs of that product or service into the others' organization.
-So when people think of embedding, they often think first of enterprise software.
+		- So what **embedding** is, is it's *deeply integrating your product or service into another customer's operations.* So it's deeply wound into that and bound into that organization, making it very hard to remove, thus **increasing the switching costs** of that product or service into the others' organization.
+So when people think of embedding, they often think first of **enterprise software.**
+		- But where we are today, we see this embedding in all sorts of forms, whether that's cloud services, APIs.
+Take Stripe, for example.